 HSBC is required by its regulators to have in place a recovery plan in case its regulatory capital levels come under pressure.
-Accordingly, if HSBC's capital ratios were to fall materially and in any event in advance of a Trigger Event, HSBC would seek to commence recovery actions in order to restore the Group's regulatory capital ratios and reduce the likelihood of a Trigger Event occurring.
+Accordingly, if HSBC's capital ratios were to fall materially and in any event in advance of a Trigger Event, HSBC would seek to commence recovery actions in order to restore the HSBC Group's regulatory capital ratios and reduce the likelihood of a Trigger Event occurring.
 HSBC's recovery plan includes a number of actions it may take including reducing distributions, reducing risk weighted assets or selling or liquidating assets.
-HSBC's CRD IV end point basis Common Equity Tier 1 capital ratio (as defined on page 483 of the Annual Report & Accounts) was 11.9 per cent as at 31 December 2015.
+HSBC's CRD IV end point basis Common Equity Tier 1 capital ratio was 13.6 per cent as at 31 December 2016.
 HSBC remains a strongly capitalised bank, able to support both organic growth and dividend returns to shareholders.
 HSBC remains well placed to meet expected future capital requirements, and will continue to take actions to remain in that position, taking into account the evolution of the regulatory environment.
 Given its current capital position and the planned recovery actions it would take if a Trigger Event was deemed likely to arise, HSBC considers the circumstances in which a Trigger Event might occur in practice to be remote.
 The CCSs which HSBC has issued to date have included a term which provides that on the occurrence of a Trigger Event, the Directors may elect, at their discretion, to give shareholders the opportunity to purchase ordinary shares issued on conversion or exchange of any CCSs on a pro rata basis, where practicable and subject to applicable laws and regulations.
 This would be at the same price as the holders of the CCSs would have acquired the ordinary shares.
-Last year's AGM notice referred to the fact that the European Banking Authority ("EBA") had issued a report on the monitoring of Additional Tier 1 Capital instruments by EU institutions in October 2014 where it suggested that this type of provision should not be included in issuances of Additional Tier 1 Capital instruments.
-However, in an update on that report issued on 29 May 2015, the EBA confirmed that this type of provision is acceptable.
+In an updated report issued by the European Banking Authority ("EBA") on the monitoring of Additional Tier 1 Capital instruments by EU institutions in May 2015, the EBA has confirmed that this type of provision is acceptable.
 Accordingly, where permitted by law and regulation to do so, HSBC will continue to issue future CCSs including terms which provide HSBC with discretion to offer the opportunity to shareholders to purchase ordinary shares issued on conversion or exchange of CCSs.
 Will CCSs be redeemable?

-The CCSs would not have a general right of redemption for the holders of the CCSs.
-It is expected that HSBC would have the right to redeem the CCSs after a minimum of five years and in certain other specified circumstances but any redemption features would need to be approved by the PRA prior to issue and any redemption would be subject to PRA approval at the time of redemption.
+There is no general right of redemption for the holders of the CCSs.
+It is expected that HSBC would have the right to redeem the CCSs after a minimum period of five years and in certain other specified circumstances but any redemption features would need to be approved by the PRA prior to issue and any redemption would be subject to PRA approval at the time of redemption.
 Will all CCSs be in the form of Additional Tier 1 Capital?

 Yes.
-HSBC has no intention to issue capital securities pursuant to Resolutions 11 and 12 except for securities which constitute Additional Tier 1 Capital under applicable banking regulations.
+HSBC has no intention to issue capital securities pursuant to Resolutions 12 and 13 except for securities which constitute Additional Tier 1 Capital under applicable banking regulations.
 Why is HSBC seeking authority to issue CCSs?